Prevent Mud Fever with 5 Easy Ideas

 - Contrary to logic, unique fabric socks can get wet and muddy.
 They are dense enough to protect the skin and airy enough to keep the skin happy.

 - Use rain jackets for horse legs with or without an underlying wrap.
-Horses that have bandages, wound coverings, or standing wraps will keep their legs and wraps clean and dry.
+Horses with bandages, wound coverings, or standing wraps will keep their legs and wraps clean and dry.

 The mud boots and special mud bells prevent mud on the skin, hooves, and bandages.